fcf-framework/fcfTest/README.md

 - `--test-log-level LEVEL`: Sets the global logging verbosity (e.g., `dbg`, `log`, `err`).
 - `--test-part PART_NAME`: Filters execution to only tests belonging to the specified part.
 Can be used multiple times.
 - `--test-group GROUP_NAME`: Filters execution to only tests belonging to the specified group.
 Can be used multiple times.
+- `--test-select PART GROUP TEST` - Runs only tests that satisfy the selector specified by the three parameters.
+                                  - If a parameter is an empty string or '\*', it is assumed that
+                                  - the selector selects all elements from the group.
+                                  - Multiple values can be provided in a parameter, separated by the '|' symbol.
+                                    - Example: test --test-select Library "" "func2|func2"
+                                  - The parameter can be used multiple times
 - `--test-test TEST_NAME`: Filters execution to run only the specific test named.
 Can be used multiple times.
 - `--test-ignore-part PART_NAME`: Exclude tests in the specified part(s).
 Can be used multiple times.
 - `--test-ignore-group GROUP_NAME`: Exclude tests in the specified group(s).
 Can be used multiple times.
 - `--test-ignore-test TEST_NAME`: Exclude tests in the specified test(s).
 Can be used multiple times.
+- `--test-ignore-select PART GROUP TEST` - Exclude tests that satisfy the selector specified by the three parameters.
+                                  - If a parameter is an empty string or '\*', it is assumed that
+                                  - the selector selects all elements from the group.
+                                  - Multiple values can be provided in a parameter, separated by the '|' symbol.
+                                  - The parameter can be used multiple times
 - `--test-no-break`: In case of an error, testing does not stop.
 - `--test-format FORMAT`: Output format (e.g., `junit`, `default`).
 - `--test-file FILE_PATH`: Log file (uses default format).